3fon3fonov/exostriker/README.md

 * Larger arsenal of N-body/dynamical simulation/analysis tools (+ REBOUND is planned to be included).
 * Internal TTV and photo-dynamical modeling (i.e. the external "TTVFast" will become a secondary option).
-* Combined modeling with Astrometry.
+* Combined modeling with Astrometry (work in progress).
-* Documentation, Instructions, and Video tutorials (work in progress [here](https://exostriker.readthedocs.io))
+* Documentation, Instructions, and Video tutorials (Work in progress [here](https://exostriker.readthedocs.io))

 Please keep in mind that this software is developed mostly for my needs and for fun.
 I hope, however, that you may find it capable of solving your scientific problems, too.